THE FUNDAMENTALS COURSE: July 31-August 4, 2017 | KELLOGG CENTER | EAST LANSING, MI

-The Camp program is designed specifically for personnel of local, state, and federal agencies involved in utility industry regulation.
+The Camp program is designed specifically for personnel of local, state, and federal agencies and nonprofit organizations involved in utility industry regulation.
 Participation is open only to individuals working for governmental and public-sector organizations.
 Eligible attendees include new commissioners, professional commission staff, consumer advocates, legislators and legislative staff, attorneys general and their staff, and international regulators.
 The format and content of the program can accommodate the needs of regulatory professionals based on their professional development needs, job responsibilities, work experience, and level of expertise.
 Discipline-based sessions, sector-based tracks, and special workshops allow attendees to focus on distinct areas of interest.
-New personnel will benefit from attending either Week One or the entire two-week program.
-Seasoned professionals - including former attendees - are welcome to return regularly for Week Two.
-The program can also provide an educational retreat for groups of commissioners or staff members from a regulatory agency.
-Public sector and nonprofit service providers, consultants, and attorneys may inquire about eligibility.
+New personnel will benefit from attending the Fundamentals Course or the entire two-week program.
+Seasoned professionals - including former attendees - are welcome to return to the Intermediate Course.
+The program can also provide an educational retreat for groups of commissioners or agency staff members.
+Public-sector consultants and attorneys may inquire about eligibility.

-The Institute's 56th Annual Regulatory Studies Program is set for August 4-15, 2014.
+IPU's 58th Annual Regulatory Studies Program is set for August 8-19, 2016.
 This essential two-week program, known as "Camp NARUC" and NARUC endorsed, is designed specifically and exclusively to meet the needs of public-sector regulatory professionals, particularly members of the National Association of Regulatory Utility Commissioners.
 With more than 1,000 years of experience, the Institute's diverse program faculty is drawn from various academic, governmental, and other organizations.
 Presentations cover all aspects of the regulatory process, as applied generally and particularly to electricity, natural gas, water, and telecommunications sectors.
 Methods of instruction provide opportunities for exploration and interaction, and concurrent and bonus sessions allow participants to tailor the program to their particular needs and areas of interest and responsibility.
 Attendees receive a certificate of completion from Michigan State University and the program is consistently eligible for CLE and CPE credits in most jurisdictions.

 The Annual Regulatory Studies Program: